ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

     print('end')

 ```
-This is a summary of the functions:
+This is a summary of the main application to start the consumer application:

 - **`stream_write_gcs`**
    - **Purpose:** Uploads a local Parquet file to Google Cloud Storage (GCS).